2026 SUMMER STEAM CAMPS

 Inclusivity:

 We are a welcoming environment for ALL children regardless of race, ethnicity, sexual orientation, or gender.
 We affirm every child’s right to the name or pronoun they wish to be called.
-Through community building TRIBES activities we help children be inclusive, kind, and make new friends.
+We use community building TRIBES Education activities to help children be inclusive, respectful, kind, and make new friends.
+Each classroom participates in activities that build community and develop a child’s social/emotional growth.

 Staffing: